 See Christina and Kristi’s chapter in our class-designed iBook – free at iTunes

 Christina Steiner reflects on what she learned from the experience:

-"A few weeks ago Kristi Convissor and I started creating a DBQ project.
+“A few weeks ago Kristi Convissor and I started creating a DBQ project.
 We first started with a general outline the DBQ would take.
 We asked ourselves “What do we want students to learn from the DBQ overall?”
 To answer that we came up with a generative question to help guide our designing processing and to help the students when they are using the DBQ.
-The generative question was: “How does a nation develop such an intense fear and enemy, creating mass hysteria?”
+The generative question was: “How does a nation develop such an intense fear and enmity that it creates mass hysteria?”